callstack/react-native-testing-library/website/docs/MigrationJestMatchers.md

 ### Gradual migration

-You can use the built-in matchers alongside with legacy Jest Native matchers by chaning their import in your `jest-setup.ts` file:
+You can use the built-in matchers alongside with legacy Jest Native matchers by changing their import in your `jest-setup.ts` file:

 ```ts
 // Replace this: